Nexosis/nexosis.github.io/_tutorials/network-security.md

 > Read More About Confusion Matrix on our Blog by Reading [What is a Confusion Matrix](https://content.nexosis.com/blog/what-is-a-confusion-matrix){:target="_blank"} for more details.

-<h4 id="next-steps" class="jumptarget">Next Steps</h4>
+<h4 id="next-steps" class="jumptarget">Next steps</h4>

 Overall, this first experiment attempting to classifying attack traffic went decently well.
 With some basic data wrangling we built a model that had a high overall accuracy, but learned that's only part of the story.
 We concluded from the Confusion Matrix and F-score that our model is really good at predicting some classes and not so great at others.
 Depending on our needs, this model might be useful as-is, but we intentionally skipped one important step.
 The KDD Cup challenge wanted only 5 categories of network attacks classified, not 20!

 In the next part of this tutorial, we'll start with the existing `kddcup-training.csv` CSV and add a new column called `attack_class`.
-It will compute a new column using the mapping defined by the KDD Cup 99 show in **Table 3** above to include five general attack categories.
+It will compute a new column using the mapping defined by the KDD Cup 99 shown in **Table 3** above to include five general attack categories.
 Additionally, we'll add one more column while we're at it that just has two categories called `is_attack` - this model can be used to identify normal traffic vs attack traffic.

 Finally, we'll explore the full large dataset to see if there is more data of the under-represented attack classes to include in training to further improve the model.